Football in North Korea: Women

 Unlike the men's team, the women's squad consists entirely of North Korea-born Koreans.
 It is much more successful than its male counterpart, reaching the quarter-finals of the FIFA Women's World Cup in 2007 and winning the AFC Women's Asian Cup in 2008.
 They were also disqualified for the 2015 FIFA Women's World Cup, due to using illegal drugs.
-The team is ranked 10th in the World by the FIFA, as of November 2022.
+The team is ranked 9th in the World by the FIFA, as of December 2023.

 Youth football

 North Korea has a distinguished record in youth football, in particularly Asia.
-North Korea has been a major football youth power in the continent, having won the AFC U-16 Championship twice and AFC U-19 Championship three times.
+North Korea has been a major football youth power in the continent, having won the AFC U-16 Championship twice, AFC U-19 Championship three times, and the FIFA U-17 Women's World Cup three times.
 It is also a frequent participant in the Asian Games, winning one gold medal, and has participated in every editions of the AFC U-23 Championship.
 The team also participated in the Summer Olympics.